aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/7-OIDC identity provider based authentication for Amazon EKS/1-Create cognito OIDC IDP/index.en.md

 ---
-title : "Create Cognito OIDC IDP" weight : 41
+title: "Create Cognito OIDC IDP"
+weight: 41
 ---

 Let's start with Amazon Cognito User Pool to serve as OpenID Connect (OIDC) identity provider for Amazon EKS.
 Cognito User Pools provide a fully-managed, scalable user directory to handle all of our authentication needs.
 With Cognito, we can easily create and manage users and groups without having to deploy any additional infrastructure

 :::::tabs{variant="container"}